danielchang2002/TaxiBGC_2022/example/README.md

 # Example usage of TaxiBGC

-TaxiBGC is a computational pipeline that takes as inputs two raw fastq (or fastq.gz) files generated from a paired-end metagenome; performs taxonomic profiling to identify the BGC-harboring microbial species; and returns as output predictions of experimentally characterized biosynthetic gene clusters (BGCs) and their known secondary metabolites (SMs).
+TaxiBGC is a computational pipeline that takes as inputs two raw fastq (or fastq.gz) files generated from a paired-end metagenome; performs taxonomic profiling to identify BGC-harboring microbial species; and returns as output predictions of experimentally characterized biosynthetic gene clusters (BGCs) and their known secondary metabolites (SMs).

 Below is a mini-tutorial on how to download from the Sequence Read Archive (SRA) a metagenome sample (run accession SRR6915153) and use TaxiBGC on the downloaded .fastq files.